 Sometimes it can be hard for people to accept help.
 Or they may choose not to accept help.
 So you may have to adjust the way you think, ask, listen, and respond.
-For example, you can:
+These tips might help.

 - Do your best to see things from your loved one's point of view.

 - Ask questions like "What do you need help with?" and "How do you like to do this?"

 - Offer new ideas gently.